The following are common ways of diagnosis of breast cancer:

 As for the treatments available, the following methods are commonly used

-- Chemotherapy – is injection of usually a combination of drugs into the body to kill cancerous cells.
+Chemotherapy – is the injection of usually a combination of drugs into the body to kill cancerous cells.

-Surgery, chemotherapy and radiation therapy are important ways of treating breast cancer.
-Some treatments are local, which means that they only target the tumour without affecting the rest of the body.
+Surgery, chemotherapy, and radiation therapy are important ways of treating breast cancer.
+Some treatments are local, which means that they only target the tumor without affecting the rest of the body.
 Depending on the nature and type of breast cancer and how aggressive it is, a combination of targeted therapy or treatment may be required either before or after surgery or both.
-Dr Sridhar, during his interview with us mentioned about the present approaches for treatment in hospitals with what are called Multi-Disciplinary Teams or MDTs in short.
-It is a core team of people with different specialities mostly comprising a surgeon, radiation expert, medical oncologist, expertise in psycho oncology, nutritional support etc. for the evaluation of a particular patient.
+Dr Sridhar, during his interview with us mentioned the present approaches for treatment in hospitals with what are called Multi-Disciplinary Teams or MDTs in short.
+It is a core team of people with different specialties mostly comprising a surgeon, radiation expert, medical oncologist, expertise in psycho-oncology, nutritional support, etc. for the evaluation of a particular patient.